So, you’ve figured out that you want a plan. Congrats! That’s an essential first step.

 - Create a goal to pay off that balance over time

-- Budget for that balance
+- Set money aside for that balance

 - Skip this for now

 If you select the first option, YNAB will help you calculate how much to set aside each month based on your desired pay-off date and your total balance, not including interest or additional charges.
-Choose your own budgeting adventure—with help along the way.
+Choose your own adventure—with help along the way.

 In the sidebar with the accounts listed, your balance will show as a negative since you owe that money.
 In the credit card category associated with that account, the Available amount reflects how much money you have set aside for a payment.